Apply for Scholarships and Financial Aid

 — Mary Chapman, CFP®, 2017 Diesslin Scholar

-These scholarships are supported by the generous donations of individuals in the financial planning field who realize the benefit of growing the number and diversity of CFP® professionals.
+These scholarships are supported by the generous donations of sponsors and donors who realize the benefit of creating a more diverse and sustainable financial planning profession.
 Each scholarship has different requirements, application processes and deadlines to follow in order to be eligible for consideration.

 Scholarships are available for students from underrepresented communities AND/OR those with a financial need who are seeking to complete a certificate- or undergraduate-level CFP Board Registered program that would qualify them to sit for the CFP® exam.